timvieira/blog/content/backprop-and-chainrule.md

   intermediates and multipliers.

-* I also described a neat generalization to support *cyclic* programs and I hinted at ideas doing our overall optimization a little differently by deviating from the de facto block-coordinate strategy.
+* I also described a neat generalization to support *cyclic* programs and I hinted at ideas for doing optimization a little differently, deviating from the de facto block-coordinate strategy.

 ## Further reading